o-t-w/blog/src/content/blog/html-renaissance.md

 <option value="apple">Apple</option>
 </select>

-- All browsers support `::file-selector-button` to style the button inside a file input.

 - In Chrome/Edge, we're finally getting a customizable `<select>`.
 - There have been big improvements to the `<details>` and `<summary>` elements.
 - In Safari, a toggle switch can be rendered without a single line of custom CSS, let alone JavaScript.
 It's just `<input switch type="checkbox">`.